-Did you know graduates of the Baking and Pastry Arts program have a 96% employment rate?
+Graduates of the Baking and Pastry Arts program have a 97% employment rate.

 Keep in mind hospitality industry hours can range from early morning to late in the evening and often include holidays.

 The baking and pastry industry is a fast-paced, dynamic environment with a focus on quality and customer service.
 You should be able to handle stressful situations appropriately (e.g. dealing with a line-up of customers).